alwint3r/reverse-zig-espressif-bootstrap/README.md

   -DCLANG_TOOL_LIBCLANG_BUILD=OFF
 ```

-The above script covers the step number 1 that we described in the [Bootstrapping for Different Machine](#bootstrapping-for-different-machine) section.

 For LLVM, adding the `-DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=Xtensa` is enough.
-But, is it enough for Zig?
-That will be answered later on.
+But it's not enough for Zig as we'll see in a minute.

-Moving to step 2, we can build the Zig toolchain with the previously built LLVM.
+Then we build Zig using CMake and the previously built LLVM.

 ```sh
 cmake "$ROOTDIR/zig" \